 Board of Directors

-Eva Jellison (she/her) is the current Co-Chair of the MA LGBTQ Bar Association and has been involved with the Bar Association for 14 years.
+Eva Jellison (she/her) is Co-Chair of the Board of Directors of the MA LGBTQ Bar Association and has been involved with the Bar Association for 14 years.
 Attorney Jellison previously co-chaired the Committee of Transgender Inclusion.
 Attorney Jellison is a partner at Wood & Nathanson, LLP, of Boston, MA, and she specializes in post-conviction criminal and juvenile defense.
 Before joining Wood & Nathanson, she clerked for Chief Justice Dana Fabe (Ret.) of the Alaska Supreme Court.
 She attended Northeastern University School of Law and Stanford University.
 Eva can be reached at [email protected]

 Rebecca Spinner is an Estate Planning and Elder Law attorney, and a committed advocate for the aging population.
 As an associate attorney at Surprenant & Beneski, P.C., Rebecca exhibits a passion for helping clients reduce stress and anxiety associated with a loved one becoming ill, for protecting assets from the cost of long-term care, for tackling estate tax issues, and for protecting inheritance for her client's beneficiaries.
 Prior to joining Surprenant & Beneski, P.C., Rebecca led the Veterans Project for Community Legal Aid in Worcester, MA, where she assisted low income and elderly Veterans with a variety of civil legal issues.